profilence/zeta/integration/appium-pytest-zeta/README.md

         self.webdriver = webdriver

 In the `run()` method, do following changes.
-This will the Zeta instance to the test suite, which will in turn give it to the test case.
+This will add the Zeta instance to the test suite, which will in turn give it to the test case.

     with warnings.catch.warnings():
     ....